uPortal-Attic/uportal-app-framework/docs/announcements.md

-The announcements feature is used to notify users of new content.
+The announcements feature draws attention to new content.
 Read more about the business usage of this feature in [the KB article](https://kb.wisc.edu/myuw/page.php?id=63903).
 The following documentation talks more about the implementation details of the announcements.